Designing for Touch

 On mobile, we don’t have much space to display our elaborate navigation options.
 Let’s discover how we can deal with common navigation issues and which design patterns we can apply to do so.

 Oh, the infamous hamburger icon!
 Should it live in the upper right corner or at the bottom of the screen, floating as customers are scrolling and swiping by?
 Or should we abandon it altogether and use “Menu” instead?
 Let’s find out.

-It’s common for us as designers to dismiss carousels at first sights.
-Carousels are noisy, distracting and take up a lot of space.
+It’s common for us as designers to dismiss carousels at first.
 However, when designed well, carousels can serve their purpose well — drive engagement and increase conversion.
 We just need to move away from the generic view of a carousel towards approaches that usually work slightly better.

 Modals, overlays, pop-ups, popovers... they all are disruptive, annoying and frustrating.
-By their nature, they always interrupt us, slow us down, and often cause more harm than help.
 Yet sometimes they can be very useful, especially when we need user’s input or don’t want users to lose context while informing them about something important.

 A wonderful yet forgotten UI component that’s left behind in all the conversations about navigation — the footnote, or sidenote.
 Too often, these notes are found scattered at the bottom of the page.
 Perhaps they deserve a slightly better placement after all.

-Perhaps you have a multi-page wizard, or you’d like your customers to customize your product, or maybe you are designing a language-teaching interface where users complete a series of tasks in a specific order?
-In all these cases, we need to ensure that users can easily move between steps and complete the task without being slowed down by the UI.
+Perhaps you have a multi-page wizard, or you’d like your customers to customize your product?
+In such cases, we need to ensure that users can easily move between steps and complete the task without being slowed down by the interface.